rickcollette/peaceful/README.md

 ### CSRF Protection

-router provides CSRF protection middleware.
+peaceful router provides CSRF protection middleware.
 Use it like this:

 ```go
 r.Use(router.CSRFMiddleware)